foreverallama/readmat/docs/subsystem_data_format.md

 ### Remaining Cells

 There are always three more cells at the end of the array, which appear after all the field content cells.
+These cells contain some data related to each class.
 The purpose of these cells is partially unknown.
-It is highly likely that these contain some kind of metadata for user-defined objects, which needs to be studied further.

-For MATLAB datatypes implemented as classes, such as `datetime`, `table`, and `string`, they are typically empty cells, except for one.
-The very last cell of this cell array contains a list of all properties with the default values they are initialized with.

-The contents of this cell is another cell array itself, with the dimensions `(n_classes + 1, 1)`.
-Each cell is written in place as a `struct`.
-The purpose of the first cell is unknown.
-The second cell onwards contains the default values of the properties of a class, ordered by `class_id`.
-These properties are written in place as the fields of the struct array, where the field names are the property names, and the field contents are the default values of the corresponding property.
+- Cell[-3] is a cell array of `(num_classes + 1, 1)` dimensions, in order of `class_id`.
+Each cell is written in place as a struct.
+The contents of this struct is unknown, and is usually empty.
+The first cell is always an empty struct array.
+- Cell[-1] has the same format as Cell[-3].
+This cell contains a list of default property values assigned within the class.
+The fields of each struct are the property names, and the field contents correspond to the default property values.
+- Cell[-2] is instead a `mxINT32` array of `(num_classes + 1, 1)` dimensions, in order of `class_id`.
+The first integer is always zero.
+Its purpose is unknown, and is usually all zeros.
+Modifying these values does not seem to affect reading/writing of MAT-files.

 ## Data Element 2: Character Array